PRISBteam/Plastic-Slip-Simulator/README.md

 # DCC_Structure_Generator

 The package DCC_Structure contains Python modules to build a discrete cell complex (DCC) based on the slip planes of crystal nanostructures (simple cubic, FCC, BCC; HCP not yet available).
 The script **execute.py** is a summarised execution of the whole package.
 It takes as input:
-- the dimension of the complex: 2 or 3.
+- the dimension of the complex: pass the argument as an int 2 or 3.
 The code should work fine for 2 dimensions but this has not been thoroughly tested;
-- the desired structure: simple cubic, fcc, bcc, or hcp (not yet available);
+- the desired structure: pass the argument as a str 'simple cubic', 'fcc', 'bcc', or 'hcp' (not yet available);
-- the number of unit cells in each direction: X Y Z. Here, a 'unit cell' is a volume bounded by 8 simple cubic-like vertices, and it is the division of this unit cell (or not, for simple cubic) into particular combinations of tetrahedra that makes the specified structure.
+- the number of unit cells in each direction: pass the argument as three ints X Y Z. Here, a 'unit cell' is a volume bounded by 8 simple cubic-like vertices, and it is the division of this unit cell (or not, for simple cubic) into particular combinations of tetrahedra that makes the specified structure.
 For example, a bcc unit cell in this case has 24 tetrahedral 3-cells;
-- the lattice basis vectors: [a1, a2, a3] [b1, b2, b3] [c1, c2, c3].
+- the lattice basis vectors: pass the argument as nine ints a1, a2, a3, b1, b2, b3, c1, c2, c3.
 These are the vectors between corners of the unit cell as explained above.
 A complex with non-orthogonal basis vectors has not been tested; and
-- whether or not to also output the node degree matrix.
+- whether or not to also output the node degree matrix;
+- whether or not to also output the unit normal vectors to 2-cells;
+- whether or not to also output the 'results.txt' file as described in the function iofiles.write_to_file().

 ## Modules